WagJag: Business model

+WagJag is a group discount website that provides discounts to its customers.

-WagJag makes its money is through the transactions of the people buying the discounted vouchers.
+WagJag makes its money through the transactions of people buying the discounted vouchers.
 For instance, if WagJag offers a discounted product/service for $50, WagJag would keep a percentage and the remaining percentage would go to the company.
 The company does not make much profit from this transaction however WagJag has essentially created a demand for that particular product.
 By only offering a limited number of discounts the remaining handful of customers are now curious about the product which has now given the company great marketing value as those who were unable to obtain the initial discount are now forced to pay full price.

-Competitors

-"Deal a day" sites are extremely popular and widespread online, from the famous Groupon to the unique multiple deals of Wagjag.
-Both these "deal a day" sites compete against one another as customers visiting these sites do not need to pay for their advertising until their services or products are purchased.
-In this case, both Groupon and Wagjag have their upfront cost virtually advertised.
-For WagJag, the cost of a daily campaign to a merchant is a percentage of each of their customer purchases.
-One to two deals are given out daily to every specific area.

-The reason why Groupon is Wagjag's top competitor is because Groupon accommodates over 140 cities worldwide and offers deals in more cities than any other 'deal a day' site.
-Hence, their company is big and well-known.
-Their technique of providing discount for a customer is as follows: a discount daily is presented for a niche market item (such as spa, restaurant, etc.).

-WagJag also has a feature that breaks down urban areas into smaller areas, such as Port Perry and Oakville.
-This appeals to customers because a customer who purchases a deal would not want to travel too far to indulge on a great deal.
-Hence, in comparison with Groupon, the diversity of deals are better.
+WagJag has a feature that breaks down urban areas into smaller areas, such as Port Perry and Oakville.

 Criticism

-Customer service seems to attend the Facebook page on a regular basis, and there isn't a day where multiple people haven't posted.
-Despite the glowing remarks on its Facebook, WagJag has found itself getting many customer service complaints.

 Several blogs and comments had been made saying that the customer service for WagJag was terrible.
-Customers complaints often included long waiting periods for response, difficulty receiving refunds, and featured businesses that would close down (although this is also experienced by Groupon).
+Customers complaints often included long waiting periods for response, difficulty receiving refunds, and featured businesses that would close down.
 In an interview with TechVibes in December 2010, CEO Jeremy Zuker responded: